JayWaddy/Project-Starter/README.md

 **Getting started on creating a completely new file.**

-- Change the directory to wherever the new folder will be created (the `desktop` in this case) and make a directory with the name of the project (`MyApplication`).
+- Change the directory to wherever the new folder will be created (the `desktop` in this case) and make a directory with the name of the project (`MyApplication`):

     ```cmd
     cd desktop